 - Tip into a large mixing bowl.
 With your hand bring the mixture together to make sure all the ingredients are evenly distributed, it should be slightly sticky.

 - Scoop out rounded tablespoons of the dough and roll into balls.
 Set aside as you go, I roll then into approximately 20g balls.

 - Pour the desiccated coconut into a shallow bowl.
 Roll the balls in the coconut to coat.

-- Refrigerate for at least 1 hour.
+- Refrigerate for an 1 hour.
 I like them best brought slightly back to room temperature before eating.